Auburn, Washington Short-Term Rental Market Analysis

 Regulations

 Auburn short-term rental regulations are designed to ensure that property owners can operate their rentals legally while maintaining community standards.
 As a property owner in Auburn, Washington, it is crucial to understand the requirements for obtaining a short-term rental license, which is mandatory for all rentals that are rented for less than 30 consecutive days.
-Additionally, owners must collect and remit a lodging tax of 2% on all short-term rental transactions.
+Property owners must obtain a Rental Housing Business License from the city, with an initial license fee of $105 and subsequent annual fees calculated as 1.5% of the gross rental receipts from the previous calendar year.
+Additionally, owners must collect and remit lodging taxes, which typically range between 9% and 15% depending on local add-ons, on all short-term rental transactions.
 Compliance with zoning regulations is also essential, as certain areas may have restrictions on short-term rentals.
+The operation of a short-term non-primary rental is limited to 240 days per calendar year.
 Understanding these regulations is vital for avoiding penalties and ensuring a smooth rental experience.
 For more detailed information, continue reading.

-To operate a short-term rental in Auburn, property owners must first obtain a business license and a short-term rental permit from the city.
-The application process includes submitting a site plan and proof of insurance.
-Owners are required to pay a lodging tax of 2% on rental income, which must be reported quarterly.
+To operate a short-term rental in Auburn, property owners must first obtain a Rental Housing Business License from the city.
+The initial license fee is $105, and subsequent annual fees are calculated as 1.5% of the gross rental receipts from the previous calendar year.
+An Administrative Permit is also required, which involves circulating the permit to neighbors for a 10-day appeal period.
+Property owners must provide one on-site parking space for each guest room rented.
+Owners are required to pay lodging taxes that typically range between 9% and 15%, which must be reported according to local requirements.
 Zoning restrictions may limit short-term rentals to specific residential zones, and properties must comply with safety standards, including smoke detectors and fire extinguishers.
+Short-term rentals may only be used for lodging purposes, and no private or commercial events are allowed.
+The operation of a short-term non-primary rental is limited to 240 days per calendar year.
 Violations of these regulations can result in fines and the potential revocation of the rental permit.
-For complete regulations, visit the City of Auburn’s official website (https://www.auburnwa.gov) and review the municipal code (https://library.municode.com/wa/auburn/codes/municipal_code).
+For complete regulations, visit the City of Auburn’s official website at https://www.auburnwa.gov and review the rental housing information.
+Residents can report violations through the Auburn FixIt app.
 Staying informed about Auburn short-term rental regulations is essential for successful property management.

 Vacation Rental Market Overview for Auburn

-Auburn attracts visitors with its beaches and waterfront activities and cultural attractions and historic sites.
+Auburn attracts visitors with its outdoor recreation and natural beauty and urban amenities and entertainment.
 The short-term rental market here serves diverse traveler demographics, from business professionals to family vacationers.

 This destination’s rental market offers unique opportunities for property investors, with comprehensive data revealing seasonal patterns and demand drivers.